This post contains affiliate link(s). An affiliate link means I may earn advertising or referral fees if you purchase through my link.

-In The Mirror Technique chapter, Claude Bristol gives a concrete method that you can apply daily to get believing in yourself.
+Claude Bristol gives a concrete method you can apply daily to believe in yourself in The Mirror Technique chapter.
 This is my favorite chapter in the book.

 “The mirror technique … is a method of great power.
 Stand in front of a mirror.
 It … should be of sufficient size so … you may at least see your body from the waist up.” – Claude Bristol

 The following is what I consider to be the most valuable quote from the entire book: